Skip to main content

 Opponents of Prop.
 B include the usual anti-spending hawks, but supporters contend the measure secures essential funding for issues critical to San Francisco residents.

-The measure would also fund seismic upgrades at San Francisco General Hospital and double capital for its psychiatric emergency services wing.
+The money would also fund seismic upgrades at San Francisco General Hospital and double capital for its psychiatric emergency services wing.

 Prop.
 B further allocates around $100 million for street and sidewalk safety projects and downtown public space modernization.
 This includes $25 million for improvements to Harvey Milk Plaza in the Castro and up to $50 million to provide shelter or temporary housing for homeless families.